Voya Target In-Retirement Fund

 - Participant Focused Glide Path

 Voya is a pioneer of the multi-manager TD approach, with 10 years+ of experience.
-Access to Voya’s investment capabilities and other world class asset managers
+Access to Voya’s investment capabilities and other well-recognized asset managers

 - Active/Passive Blend